-Infants and toddlers: keep in a rear-facing car safety seat until they reach the highest weight or height allowed by the car safety seat manufacturer.
+- Infants and toddlers: keep in a rear-facing car safety seat until they reach the highest weight or height allowed by the car safety seat manufacturer.
 It is important to keep your child rear-facing for as long as possible.
-This is a change from the previous recommendation and your child will be rear facing until at least age two.

-Preschool and early school-age: children who have outgrown the rear-facing weight or height limit for their car seat should switch to a forward-facing car safety seat with a harness.
-They should remain in this seat for as long as possible and until they reach the highest weight or height allowed by their car safety seat manufacturer.

-School-age: children who have outgrown the forward-facing car safety seat should use a belt-positioning booster seat until the lap and shoulder seat belt fits properly.
-The seat belt typically fits properly when they have reached 4 ft 9 inches in height and are between the ages of 8 and 12 years.

-Older school-age: when the seat belt alone fits properly, they should always use lap and shoulder seat belts for optimal protection.

-All children less than 13 years: must remain in the rear seats of vehicles no matter what.
-An airbag deployed in the front seat can seriously injure or kill children under the age of 13 years.

-Winter season: Do not restrain your child while he or she is wearing a thick winter jacket.

-Important: Have your child buckle up for every trip, no matter the length of time.
+This is a change from the previous recommendation and your child will be rear facing until at least age two. - Preschool and early school-age: children who have outgrown the rear-facing weight or height limit for their car seat should switch to a forward-facing car safety seat with a harness.
+They should remain in this seat for as long as possible and until they reach the highest weight or height allowed by their car safety seat manufacturer. - School-age: children who have outgrown the forward-facing car safety seat should use a belt-positioning booster seat until the lap and shoulder seat belt fits properly.
+The seat belt typically fits properly when they have reached 4 ft 9 inches in height and are between the ages of 8 and 12 years. - Older school-age: when the seat belt alone fits properly, they should always use lap and shoulder seat belts for optimal protection. - All children less than 13 years: must remain in the rear seats of vehicles no matter what.
+An airbag deployed in the front seat can seriously injure or kill children under the age of 13 years. - Winter season: Do not restrain your child while he or she is wearing a thick winter jacket. - Important: Have your child buckle up for every trip, no matter the length of time.

-Dosing for Infants and Children

-TYLENOL

-From Your Healthcare Professional

-DOSE: Every 4 hours as needed.
-DO NOT GIVE MORE THAN 5 DOSES IN 24 HOURS.

-If possible, use weight to dose; otherwise use age. mL = milliliter tsp = teaspoon WEIGHT AGE Infants' TYLENOL® Oral Suspension Active Ingredient: Acetaminophen 160 mg (in each 5 ml.)
-Available in: Crape Use only as directed.
-Children's TYLENOL® Oral Suspension Active Ingredient: Acetaminophen 160 mg (in each 5 mL or 1 tsp) Use only as directed.

-6-11 lbs 0-3 mos 1.25 mL -

-12-17 lbs 4-11 mos 2.5 mL

-18-23 lbs 12-23 mos 3.75 mL -

-24-35 lbs 2-3 yrs 5 mL R IS R IS R IS 5 mL (1 tsp) 5 mL

-36-47 lbs 4-5 yrs - 7.5 mL (11⁄2 tsp) 7.5 mL

-48-59 lbs 6-8 yrs 10 mL (2 tsp) 10 mL

-60-71 lbs 9-10 yrs - 12.5 mL (21⁄2 tsp) 12.5 mL

-72-95 lbs 11 yrs - 15 mL (3 tsp) 15 mL

-IMPORTANT INSTRUCTIONS · Read and Take eve

-Read and follow the label on all TYLENOL® products.

-for Proper Use

-Take every 4 hours as needed.
-Do NOT exceed more than 5 doses in 24 hours.

-Do NOT use with any other product containing acetaminophen.
-Use only the dosing device that comes with a specific product.

-Today's Date:

-This dosing recommendation from your doctor will expire in 14 DAYS.
-All Infants' TYLENOL® and Children's TYLENOL® Oral Suspension products have the same acetaminophen concentration (160 mg/5 mL).
+Next Appointment

+Your baby's next appointment is at 4 months of age.
+Check out our website for additional resources regarding your child's health.